 We offer 100% FREE consultations.
 Get in touch today to figure out the best way to get your water tested.

-You can send your samples directly to Edge or deliver a sample to B&W Pumps in Freeland, Department of Health in Coupeville or Island Water in Oak Harbor.
+You can send your samples directly to Edge Analytical, or deliver your samples to: Jim's Hardware in Clinton, B&W Pumps in Freeland, the Department of Health in Coupeville, or Island Water in Oak Harbor.

-If you opt to install the ECOsmarte® system, a free next-day-air water test kit is provided, analyzing over 130 contaminants.
-From these results, you will receive a system customized to your water.
+If you opt to install the ECOsmarte® oxygen system, a free next-day-air water test kit is provided, analyzing over 130 contaminants.
+Results will arrive within 3-4 weeks.
+Based on these results, you will receive a customized water system.

 Not all water on Whidbey Island is the same.
 A few neighborhoods have wonderfully clear water, but most don’t.